top of page

 Account Profiling is probably the very first step that any sales or marketing team takes in order to target a new account.
 It is therefore one of the most important activities that can be performed when investing in a new account patch or a new list of target accounts.

 Viewpoint Analysis acts as a 'Technology Matchmaker' - and one-half of what we do is to help sales teams to understand their customers better.
-That begins with account profiling or account research.
+That begins with account profiling or account research and we do a lot of it - from the very largest accounts (2m employees) and in all regions of the world, we will have done it.
+From banks in Africa, to Japanese electronics, US healthcare systems, British pharma businesses - and more, every account needs to be understood to power ABM, DBM and strategic account plans.

 What is Account Profiling?